 Water newly planted crepe myrtles thoroughly once or twice a week for the first two years.
 This helps them establish a healthy root system.
 Once established, crepe myrtles are drought-tolerant.
 Water them once every two weeks unless you have recently had rainfall.

 Fertilize newly planted crepe myrtles once a month during their first growing season.
 After the first year, fertilize crepe myrtles once a year with a slow-release fertilizer in spring.
 Wait until new leaves have started appearing before you feed your crepe myrtle.
 Always use a liquid fertilizer that’s diluted according to the packet instructions.

 Crepe myrtles produce flowers on new growth, so pruning them at the wrong time can ruin next year’s display.
 Prune crepe myrtles during the winter or early spring while the shrub is dormant.
 This is the best time to shape the tree and remove weak or damaged branches.

 Deadhead fading flowers during the blooming season.
-Not only does this keep your crepe myrtle looking good, but it can also stimulate a second flush of flowers.
+This practice keeps your crepe myrtle looking good and can also stimulate a second flush of flowers.

 Always use sharp, sterile tools when deadheading or pruning your crepe myrtle.
 This reduces the risk of spreading diseases between plants.

 Crepe myrtles suffer from various diseases, including leaf spot and powdery mildew.
 These diseases occur in warm, humid conditions, especially if the plant doesn’t get good air circulation.
 Providing the right growing conditions is the best way to prevent disease.

 Crepe myrtles can suffer from pests like aphids or scale insects.
 Remove these pests using horticultural oils or insecticidal soap.
 Avoid using synthetic pesticides, as these kill beneficial insects.

 Crepe Myrtle Care FAQs:

 Can You Grow a Crepe Myrtle from a Cutting?